HEPData/hepdata-submission/README.md

 ### submission.yaml Full Example

+Here is an example *submission.yaml* file comprising three data tables preceded by some additional information.
 ``` yaml

 # Start a new submission.
 This section is optional for the provision of information about the overall submission.